 Dog bites are emotionally and physically devastating injuries — especially for a kid who might not completely grasp the experience.
 And while a dog bite can be one of those seemingly one-in-a-million occurrences that don’t happen to many people, they’re actually quite common.

-According to the Children’s Hospital of Pittsburgh, there are 2,400 dog attacks every day, 100 each hour, and one every 36 seconds.
-Approximately 800,000 dog bites require medical attention each year, and 334,000 of those are severe enough to warrant treatment in a hospital.
-Getting even more specific, more than 50 percent of all dog bite victims are children.
-And while only 12 percent of adults require medical treatment, 26 percent of all children need to go to the emergency room or see a doctor.
+According to the Children’s Hospital of Pittsburgh, in the United States, about 2,400 dog attacks occur each day.
+It is estimated that 100 dog attacks happen each hour and every 36 seconds.
+Approximately 800,000 dog bites require the individual to seek immediate medical attention each year.
+334,000 of these incidents were treated in a hospital.
+50 percent of dog bite victims are children.

 It must be noted that if you or your child was bitten by a dog, you should seek medical attention and consult with your doctor on treatment plans.

 Does My Child Need a Tetanus Shot After a Dog Bite?

 As already mentioned, dog bites happen every day.
 If your child is not up-to-date with their tetanus shot and the dog’s health history is unknown to you, you should take your child to see a doctor to get a tetanus shot if the bite broke the child’s skin.

 Today, we have newer and faster rabies tests, such as the LN34 developed by the Centers of Disease Control and Prevention (CDC), that can detect the disease early to determine whether or not the individual needs rabies treatment.
 Thankfully, getting injections in your stomach for rabies is a thing of the past.

 However, rabies is fatal if not treated early.
 Children exposed to rabid animals could avoid the weeks-long series of shots if they get tested immediately following a dog bite incident.

 Rabies in Children